China's Sun in shock withdrawal from 1,500m final

 "It happened after the warm-up as I was preparing for the competition.
 It is the first time I have felt uncomfortable in competition."

-Sun was asked about reports that he had an altercation with a Brazilian swimmer during training in the adjacent pool.
+In a separate incident in morning training at the pool, Brazil head coach Alberto Pinto confirmed that Sun had attacked Brazilian swimmer Larissa Oliveira.

+The Brazilian Aquatic Sports Federation made a formal complaint to FINA, swimming's world ruling body, Globo.com reported.

-"I have no comment because it was a morning problem," he said.
+"I have no comment because it was a morning problem," Sun said.

 Paltrinieri was shocked by Sun's absence.